Sidhu Moose Wala: Aftermath

 According to police, the Bishnoi gang claimed they killed Moose Wala to avenge the murder of an Akali leader, Vicky Middukhera, in 2021.
 Moose Wala's aide was purported by the Bishnoi gang of having a role in the killing of Middukhera, though there is no legal evidence to support this.
 Canadian gangster of Punjabi origin Satinder Singh Goldy Brar claimed responsibility for the murder.
 Brar, a close associate of Bishnoi, claimed that his "Punjab module" carried out the shooting.
 Both Brar and Bishnoi have criminal cases against them in India.
 The Punjab Police later confirmed Bishnoi's involvement.

 According to the police report, Moose Wala's father revealed that Moose Wala had been receiving death threats from gangsters for extortion purposes, a statement corroborated by singer Mika Singh.

 Punjab Chief Minister Bhagwant Mann condemned the murder.
 Calling Moose Wala "a cultural icon of Punjab", he expressed shock and grief about his death and condoled the aggrieved family.
 Mann ordered an investigation into why Moose Wala's security was reduced by the Punjab Police two days prior.
 He also announced the setting up of a judicial commission headed by a sitting judge of the Punjab and Haryana High Court to investigate the killing.
 Numerous celebrities offered their condolences on social media.

 Police found bullets from an AN-94 Russian assault rifle and a pistol at the spot of the killing.
 Police had detained six suspects of the incident from the state of Uttarakhand.
 On 30 May, one of the murder suspects was detained by the Punjab Police while he was hiding among the pilgrims of Gurudwara Shri Hemkund Sahib.

-Sidhu Moose Wala's Parents and Fans going for his cremation.

 On 30 May, the Delhi unit of the INC staged a protest near AAP leader Arvind Kejriwal's residence holding the AAP-ruled Government of Punjab responsible for the incident, blaming their decision to curtail Moose Wala's security cover.

 His autopsy was carried out by five doctors, and the event was videographed.
 According to post mortem reports, Moose Wala received 19 bullet injuries, and he died within 15 minutes of being shot due to the wounds.